tlahin/roger_skyline_1/README.md

    - Do not enable ufw, if you're using an SSH connection, before configuring it's settings.
 It will disconnect you.  :)

-  To begin, we want to make sure our SSH connection to the VM stays open, when we enable our firewall.
+  To begin, we want to make sure our SSH connection to the VM stays open, So by using a command:
-  Using a command: `sudo ufw allow OpenSSH` or alternatively `sudo ufw allow <portnumber>`.
+  `sudo ufw allow OpenSSH` or alternatively `sudo ufw allow <portnumber>`.